 We have not heard from Titan since 22 April 2016, when he was still in Mali c.100km west of the capital Bamako.

 We believe that Titan’s satellite tag battery may have reached the end of its lifespan.
 However, there is also a possibility that Titan may have perished.
-We remain optimistic though and will be looking for Titan in his breeding grounds in Suffolk this summer.

 Get the route for Google Earth